openebs-archive/openebs-docs/docs/prerequisites.md

 <br>

 <h3><a class="anchor" aria-hidden="true" id="rancher"></a>Rancher</h3>
-- If you are using RancherOS as the operating system for your Kubernetes cluster, you simply need to enable the iSCSI service and start it on all the hosts or nodes.
+- If you are using RancherOS as the operating system, you need to enable the iSCSI service and start it on all the worker nodes.
-- If you are using Ubuntu or RHEL as the operating system for your Kubernetes cluster, you need to
+- If you are using Ubuntu or RHEL as the operating system, you need to
-  - Verify iSCSI initiators are installed on all nodes (and )
+  - Verify if iSCSI initiators are installed on all nodes (and )
-  - Add the extra_binds under Kubelet service  in cluster YAML file to  mount the iSCSI binary and configuration inside the `Kubelet`.
+  - Add the `extra_binds` under Kubelet service  in cluster YAML file to  mount the iSCSI binary and configuration inside the `kubelet`.